reneboygarcia/mahalanobis_filter/README.md

 ## Interactive Visualization with Plotly and Dash

 ### Plotly Express Implementation
-The project now includes a Jupyter notebook (`mahalanobis_filter_plotly.ipynb`) that demonstrates how to use Plotly Express for creating interactive visualizations:
+The project includes a Jupyter notebook (`mahalanobis_filter_plotly.ipynb`) that demonstrates how to use Plotly Express for creating interactive visualizations:

 - **2D Scatter Plots**: Interactive scatter plots with hover information showing Mahalanobis distances and sample details
 - **3D Visualization**: 3D scatter plot for visualizing all three samples simultaneously